Leicester South: Constituency profile

-History
+History (since 1974)

+Although Tom Boardman, previously Conservative MP for Leicester South-West, won Leicester South's first contest following its re-creation, the constituency was thereafter – with just one exception – held by Jim Marshall of the Labour Party until Marshall's death in 2004.
+That exception was the 1983 general election, at which Conservative candidate Derek Spencer won as Leicester South became the most marginal constituency in the UK, with a majority of just seven votes.
+Marshall regained the seat in 1987, and the electorate went on to show increased Labour support in local and national elections.

-The seat was held by Derek Spencer for the Conservative Party between the general elections of 1983 and 1987.
-Its electorate demonstrated increased Labour support thereafter in local and national elections.
-A 2004 by-election caused by the death of Labour MP Jim Marshall was fought under the shadow of the Iraq War, and was won by Parmjit Singh Gill who became at the time the only Liberal Democrat MP from an ethnic minority.
+The 2004 by-election caused by Marshall's death was fought under the shadow of the Iraq War, and was won by Parmjit Singh Gill who became at the time the only Liberal Democrat MP from an ethnic minority.
 He held the seat for a year before being defeated by Labour candidate Sir Peter Soulsby at the 2005 general election.
-Soulsby subsequently resigned in order to seek election as Mayor of Leicester in 2011, giving Leicester South its second by-election in the space of seven years; this time the seat was safely held by Labour.
+Soulsby subsequently resigned to seek election as Mayor of Leicester in 2011, bringing Leicester South its second by-election in the space of seven years; this time (the poll coinciding with the referendum on the voting system) the seat was safely held by Jonathan Ashworth for Labour.
+Ashworth was re-elected in 2015, 2017 and 2019.

-The expansion of the city's suburbs and commuter belt has altered the incomes and other demographic measures of the constituency.
-The seat saw close contests between Conservative and Labour candidates in the 1980s, with Jim Marshall losing the seat by 7 votes to the Conservatives in the 1983 general election, but regaining it in 1987.

-Marshall died in 2004, and the resulting by-election was fiercely contested.
-As in a by-election in Birmingham Hodge Hill held on the same day, the Liberal Democrat candidates hoped—despite having additional competition for the anti-Iraq War vote from Respect—to build on their previous by-election gain at Brent East.
-The seat was won by the Liberal Democrat Parmjit Singh Gill, with a majority of 1,654.

-Sir Peter Soulsby won the seat at the 2005 election, and was re-elected in 2010.
-Sir Peter resigned to seek election for the new position of Mayor of Leicester in 2011, triggering a by-election on 5 May 2011, that coincided with the referendum on the voting system.
-Jonathan Ashworth was elected as his successor, holding the seat for the Labour Party; he was re-elected in 2015 and 2017.

-Despite being the only seat in Leicester served by three major parties in the past 35 years, Leicester South became regarded as the safest of the Labour seats in the city, with a majority in 2017 of 26,261 votes (52.0%), falling to 22,675 (45.2%) in 2019.

-However, the historic volatility continued, with Ashworth suffering a surprise defeat in the July 2024 General Election.
+Despite being the only constituency in the city to have been represented by three parties in the previous 40 years, Leicester South became regarded as the safest of the Labour seats in the city, with a majority in 2017 of 26,261 votes (52.0%), falling to 22,675 (45.2%) in 2019.
+However, the constituency's historic volatility continued, with Ashworth suffering a surprise defeat in the July 2024 general election.
 The seat was won by Shockat Adam standing as an independent, with a narrow majority of 979 votes (2.3%).